prototype74/HyperUBot/README.md

 | Windows (PowerShell) | [SETUP_Windows.md](https://github.com/nunopenim/HyperUBot/blob/master/GUIDES/SETUP_Windows.md) |
 | Unsupported Platforms | [Read this...](https://github.com/nunopenim/HyperUBot/blob/master/GUIDES/SETUP_Unsupported.md) |

+## Getting started with basic commands

+There are 3 basic commands which users of HyperUBot should know about.
+These commands can be used in any chat by typing:

+_.status_ - Get the current status of HyperUBot such as the version, uptime etc. Useful to check if the bot is actually online.\
+_.listcmds_ (or _.help_) - lists all available commands and features from all modules to use.
+Pass the name of a command or feature (e.g. `.help status`) to get the usage of the certain command or feature.\
+_.modules_ - lists all built-in and user modules at one place. `.modules` takes arguments to get further information of a module such as the description or usage.

 ## Report a bug

 ### How to proper report a bug